hnewbold/employee-attrition-ann/README.md

 ## Results
 ### Classification Report
-The classification report demonstrates the model's high performance across both categories ("Stayed" and "Left").
-The model achieves an overall accuracy of 97%, indicating its effectiveness in predicting employee attrition
+The classification report demonstrates the model's high performance across all evaluation metrics for both categories ("Stayed" and "Left").
+The model achieves an overall accuracy of 97%, indicating its effectiveness as a tool to predict employee attrition.

 ```
               precision    recall  f1-score   support